GeoStat-Framework/GSTools/README.md

 #### Truncated Power Law Model

-GSTools also implements truncated power law variograms, which can be represented as a superposition of scale dependant modes in form of standard variograms, which are truncated by an upper lengthscale <i>l<sub>u</sub></i>.
+GSTools also implements truncated power law variograms, which can be represented as a superposition of scale dependent modes in form of standard variograms, which are truncated by an upper length-scale <i>l<sub>u</sub></i>.

 This example shows the truncated power law based on the [stable model][stable_link] and is given by